Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

 For the baseline methods, we use grid search to determine the best parameter settings.
-The maximum iteration is searched in \{10,20,30,40,50,60,70,80,90,100\}, for other parameters, we use the best settings suggested in the original paper to maintain its optimal performance in real scenarios\footnote{To make the result more reasonable, we unify the parameters under all datasets instead of setting the corresponding optimal parameters for specific dataset.
-For example, on FilmTrust dataset, we don't increase the layer of CMHC to improve the metric values, as shown in Figure 10.}.
-For the general settings of all methods involved in the experiment, the user and item embedding dimensions $d$ are set to 50, the batch size is set to 2000.
-For our method, the regularization coefficient $\lambda $ is set to 0.03, the SSL loss coefficient ${\beta _1},{\beta _2}$ are searched in \{0.001,0.002,0.003,0.005,0.01,0.02,0.05,0.1\}, and finally, the optimal values are determined as ${\beta _1}{\rm{ = }}0.01$ and ${\beta _2}{\rm{ = }}0.001$.The temperature smoothing coefficient $\tau $ is searched in \{0.01,0.02,0.05,0.1,0.2,0.5,0.6,0.7,0.8\}, and the optimal value is finally determined as $\tau $ =0.5.
-The maximum iteration is determined as 30, and the model layer is set to 2.
-To ensure the stability, comprehensiveness, and credibility of the results, the result of each experiment is the average result of 5 cross-validations, and without special instructions, the result is the average of the 10 times experiments.
+The maximum iteration is searched in \{10,20,30,40,50,60,70,80,90,100\}, for other parameters, we use the best settings suggested in the original paper to maintain its optimal performance in real scenarios\footnote{To make the result more reasonable, we unify the parameters under all datasets instead of setting the corresponding optimal parameters for a specific dataset.
+For example, on the FilmTrust dataset, we don't increase the layer of Motifs-Res to improve the metric values, as shown in Figure 10.}.
+For the general settings of all methods involved in the experiment, the embedding (both user and item) dimension $d$ is set to 50, and the batch size is set to 2000.
+For our method, the regularization coefficient $\lambda $ is set to 0.03, the SSL loss coefficient ${\beta _1},{\beta _2}$ are searched in \{0.001,0.002,0.003,0.005,0.01,0.02,0.05,0.1\}, and finally, the optimal values are determined as ${\beta _1}{\rm{ = }}0.01$ and ${\beta _2}{\rm{ = }}0.001$.
+The temperature smoothing coefficient $\tau $ is searched in \{0.01,0.02,0.05,0.1,0.2,0.5,0.6,0.7,0.8\}, and the optimal value is finally determined as $\tau $ =0.5.
+The maximum number of iterations is determined as 30, and the model layer is set to 2.
+To ensure the stability, comprehensiveness, and credibility of the results, the result of each experiment is the average result of five-fold cross-validation over 10 repeats.
+Our demo code and the used datasets are publicly available at \url{https://github.com/PHD-lanyu/Motifs-Res}.